exercism/docs/anatomy/tracks/presentation.md

 ## Exercise-specific files

 # .docs/introduction.md
+"# Introduction

-"This is the introduction."
+This is the introduction."

 # .docs/instructions.md
+"# Instructions

-"These are the instructions."
+These are the instructions."

 # .docs/hints.md
+"# Hints

-"## General
+## General

 - Consider extracting the logic to a helper function."